 RCI Continuing Educational Credit

-All registered attendees will receive Continuing Educational Hours (CEHs) based on hourly attendance at educational programs and trade show.
+All registered attendees will receive Continuing Educational Hours (CEHs) based on hourly attendance at educational programs and the trade show.

 AIA Continuing Educational Credit